aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 }
 ```

-A @key without a *name* specifies the key for the DynamoDB table's primary index.
-You may only provide 1 @key without a *name* per @model type.
-The example above shows the simplest case where we are specifying that the table's primary index should have a simple key where the hash key is *email*.
-This allows us to get unique customers by their *email*.
+A `@key` without a *name* specifies the key for the DynamoDB table's primary index.
+You may only provide 1 `@key` without a *name* per @model type.
+The example above shows the simplest case where you are specifying that the table's primary index should have a simple key where the hash key is *email*.
+This allows you to get unique customers by their *email*.

 ```graphql
 query GetCustomerById {